mikey-t/dotnet-react-sandbox/docs/DotnetReactSandbox.md

   - `JWT_ISSUER`
 - Run `swig setup nodb` or `swig dockerDown && swig setup`

-## Changelog

-### 2023-12-05 Updated project to work with new db-migrations-dotnet project and associated changes in swig-cli module DotnetReactSandbox

-- Replaced `DbMigrator` project with `DbMigrations` that was generated from the `swig swig dbBootstrapMigrationsProject` command
-- Updated node-cli-utils and swig-cli-modules versions to get new functionality
-- Removed a large chunk of swig commands that aren't needed anymore
-- Added the ability to specify hooks to docker and ef commands so that swig tasks are simpler (no need to chain every single command with `syncEnvFiles`)

-### 2023-09-18 Merged branch `new-directory-structure`

-- Completely new directory structure to further separate client and server source code and to allow easily creating separate VSCode workspaces for the client and server development
-- Ripped out gulp and replaced it with swig
-- Using new slightly altered commands for DB related actions using sub-commands to specify which db(s) and to pass migration names (see docs above)
-- Referenced a new beta version of NodeCliUtils (utilized in swigfile.ts)
-- Changed how docker-compose get's the project name (using env var COMPOSE_PROJECT_NAME instead of passing CLI param every time)
-- Removed root project dependencies that are no longer needed
-- Added eslint to client project and attempted to fix as many of the warnings as I could

 ## IDE - VSCode

 I previously preferred JetBrains IDEs (still do actually), but I also like staying with the herd, which I think is primarily using VSCode, so I've decided to switch over.
 Below are some misc notes on VSCode use.